cwsoft/sudoku/README.md

 ## Requirements
 - Windows OS (tested with Windows 10)
 - Windows Terminal supporting ANSI Escape Sequences (for cursor positioning and colors)
+- Python packages: pandas and csutils.cterm

+## Installing required packages
+The example below assumes you use Miniconda for managing your Python development environments.
+So the code may differ, if you use something differnt.

+conda create -n sudoku python=3.8 pandas conda activate sudoku conda update pip pip install git+git://github.com/cwsoft/csutils

 ## Basic usage
 Prepare a textfile with a Sudoku puzzle you can´t solve or you are too lazy to do manually.
 A Sudoko puzzle file consists of numbers [0-9] placed in a 9x9 grid, where the number 0 indicates a free slot.
 The column numbers in each row needs to be  separated with a single space.
 Use # at the beginning of a line for adding comments to the puzzle file.